eric-parsons/cybercrime.nvim/README.md

 A cyberpunk-themed color scheme for neovim.
-Works especially well with semi-transparent, futuristic backgrounds.
 It was created with [Lush](http://git.io/lush.nvim).

 As with my other color schemes, it uses a reduced # of colors to emphasize only